amfrear/cst201/Activity3BattleshipGame/README.md

 ## 📄 **Description**
 This project is a console-based implementation of the Battleship game with an AI opponent.
 The game includes:
 - **Player Ship Placement**: Players manually place their ships on the grid.
-- **Turn-Based Gameplay**: Players and the computer take turns attacking.
+- **Turn-Based Gameplay**: Players and the computer take turns attacking. **The player gets to go again after scoring a hit and continues attacking until they miss.**
 - **AI Mechanics**: The computer uses a state-based AI to "hunt" and "target" ships once it gets a hit.
 - **Win/Loss Conditions**: The game ends when either the player's or computer's fleet is completely sunk.